leasunhy/csharp-static-template/README.md

 Though not shown in the example, normal generic classes will not be affected.

+For more examples, look into the `Examples` folder.

 ## Roadmap

 * [x] Template instantiation via type parameter substitution.